gvwilson/buildtogether.tech/src/git-solo/index.md

 [%inc git_branch_rename.sh %]

 immediately after running `git init`.
-The [%i "Git!branch names" %]`main` branch[%/i%] is usually considered the "official" version of the repository, i.e., the version of the project that should be graded or published for other people to use.
+The `main` branch[%i "Git!branch names" %] is usually considered the "official" version of the repository, i.e., the version of the project that should be graded or published for other people to use.
 The asterisk `*` indicates that it is currently active, i.e., that all changes we make will take place in this branch by default.